Willie Garson, 'Sex and the City' actor, dead at 57 - Local News 8

 He was most recently slated to appear in the reboot of the series, “And Just Like That,” which is set to premiere on HBO Max later this year.

-Garson was a proud parent of one child, his son Nathen.
+Garson was a proud parent of one child, Nathen.
 He was also an advocate for organizations that help children find homes through adoption.

 In January, Garson marked his son’s Adoption Day in an Instagram post, saying, “Best day of my life.
 Always.
 It’s an honor @nathen_garson, today and every day.”